MileHacker Logo

 Accommodation

-• Look into lodging in guesthouses or homestays.
+• Look into a place to stay in guesthouses or homestays.

-• These often present an authentic and budget-friendly experience.
+• These often offer an authentic and budget-friendly experience.

 • Some alternative accommodations may have meals.

-• Explore options beyond larger hotels for value.
+• Explore options beyond larger hotels for good value.

 Time-Saving Tips